 A unique take on white noise machines, the Chroma Doze allows you to create a custom sleep experience.
 You sketch out the spectrum you want to hear, and the app plays the noise.
 It uses a full spectrum from white to red and can play in the background.
 While it doesn’t yet have timer or alarm features, it is still interesting to try and a sure way to make your bed geeky and unique.

 Glenn Harrold is top-selling UK self help author, and in this app, he provides a basic hypnosis track for relaxation.
 The track lasts about 27 minutes and slowly guides listeners into deep relaxation through breathing and relaxation techniques.
 The speaker’s voice is soft and the background noises support relaxation.
 The echoing, surround effects are best experienced through headphones.
 Towards the end of the session, several affirmation and stress-reducing suggestions are made to help you during the day as well.
 The paid version costs $4.99 and includes more tracks and features.

 If you prefer to listen to the mp3 music on your phone while falling asleep, then this app will be helpful.
 Sleep Timer can be set to turn off Google Play music at set interval to conserve your battery life.
 The interface is very simple; it includes a slider and buttons to set the desired play time, a button to launch the music player and a button to kill the music app manually.
 It can also be set to stop other applications, turn off WiFi, turn on airplane mode, and more.

 Now your phone can be useful at night with binaural beats, nature sounds and hypnosis.
-With these apps and all the others in the Android Market, partnered with one of these equally innovative memory foam mattresses you are sure to find one to help you sleep better.
 If you are having trouble sleeping, you owe it to yourself to at least give these free apps a try!

 This article is strategized by Kim Tyrone Agapito of One Mall Group.